andreas-stefani/riscv-instruction-profiler/README.md

 Reference: https://dl.acm.org/doi/10.1145/3725843.3756036

 ## How it works
-Five C benchmark programs stress different aspects of a CPU, created to minimize the number of statically linked libraries inside the binaries.
+Five C benchmark programs are compiled to RISC-V and statically disassembled.
+Each benchmark targets a different execution pattern to approximate a realistic general-purpose workload mix.
+The goal is to get an upper bound on the reachable instruction subset under typical C code, so the never-used set represents a conservative lower bound on what a RISSP could safely drop.

 | Program | What it stresses |
 |---------|-----------------|